 Child and Adolescent Clinic

 One in five children and adolescents is affected by mental health problems and disorders.
-Those aged 18-24 have the highest prevalence of mental disorders of any age group.
 Both psychiatric assessments and ongoing psychological therapy are available at the Black Dog Institute for children and adolescents aged 8 to 18 years.
 Telehealth services are also available to young people and their families living in rural and regional Australia.
 The Clinic does not take over patient management – this remains with the referring doctor.

 The aim of an assessment is to: